dharmatech/EntityFrameworkGraph/README.md

 * Code-first definitions are in [Entities.cs](EntityFrameworkGraph/Entities.cs)
 * The data browser is in [BrowserWindow.cs](EntityFrameworkGraph/Entities.cs)
 * The data browser is pure C# - no XAML
 * Entitlements and Access Control Management [example](EntityFrameworkGraph/EntitlementsAndAccessControlManagement.cs).
-[More info](EntityFrameworkGraph/EntitlementsAndAccessControlManagement.md).
+[Original Cypher version](http://gist.neo4j.org/?4471127413fd724ed0a3).

 # Comparison with Neo4j terminology